Boombag0607/The-Probability-Game/README.md

 • Required:
     1. 2 or more players
     2. Deck of 52 cards
-    3. Score board of probability (notebook, duh!)
+    3. Score board of probability
 • How to Play:
     1. One player (when his/her turn comes) picks any number of cards from the deck.
 This player is referred to as the